-Every year from Auckland to Perth and plenty of places in between there are great celebrations of all things Irish on St. Patrick’s Day itself – March 17th – and in the days and weeks around it.
+Every year from Sydney to Perth and plenty of places in between there are great celebrations of all things Irish on St. Patrick’s Day itself – March 17th – and in the days and weeks around it.
 The Embassy supports and participates in many special events and uses the opportunity to promote Ireland.

 St. Patrick’s Day is a global celebration of what it means to be Irish; the spirit, the determination, the creativity and that indefinable something that makes us who we are.
 Ireland is capable of great things and every year, the Embassy and the Consulate General uses St. Patrick’s Day to show the world just what we can do.